Check out The Story Breakdown for my blog about screenwriting.

 This 8-page thriller is about a teen girl trapped in an isolated country house during a power outage, desperate to charge her phone.
 When she connects with a mysterious voice on her walkie-talkie, she must learn to see outside herself to help a young girl and uncover a dark family secret.
 Lauren Keating directed this short film and it is currently in post-production.

-I recently finished a new short screenplay called Running From, Running To.
+This past fall, I wrote a short screenplay called Running From, Running To.
 The script won first place in the February 2018 Sunday Shorts Film Festival in London and was a semi-finalist in the March 2018 TMFF in Glasgow.
 This 11-page drama is about a young woman who must confront a powerful man from her past before she can commit to her girlfriend.
+It was recently optioned and is in pre-production.

 And so it is with some eye-rolling that I tell you of my plan to escape.